ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 backend functions is a heavy price to pay effiency-wise.

 Therefore, we should in general adopt a different approach when implementing superset behaviour.
-We should still implement the superset, but keep this extended behaviour optional as possible, with maximal effiency in the case that this extended behaviour is not desired.
+We should still implement the superset, but keep this extended behaviour as optional as possible, with maximal effiency and minimal intrusion in the case that this extended behaviour is not required.
 The following would be a much better solution:

 .. code-block:: python